 The Bled Strategic Forum

 Almost everyone is talking about gender equality these days.
-The #MeToo movement, this year’s G7 discussions and SDG5 brought into focus the need for gender equality.
+The #MeToo movement, the then prominent G7 discussions and SDG5 brought into focus the need for gender equality.
 Numerous questions regarding gender equality have yet to be tackled and discussed in public.
 What’s missing from the global efforts to achieve gender equality?
 What can be done to make this an issue for everyone?
 How do we deal with the competing backlash/perceived threat to masculinity?
-This session will explore how unusual players can take up the challenge of gender equality, examine the risks and challenges to the feminist movement and discuss how we lead cultural and social change.
+This session explored how unusual players can take up the challenge of gender equality, examine the risks and challenges to the feminist movement and discussed how we lead cultural and social change.

-Colette Mazzucelli joined as a Panelist in the Panel: European Union: What Keeps Us United
+Colette Mazzucelli joined as a Panelist in the Panel: European Union: What Keeps Us United, 11 September 2018

 In recent years, the EU has been facing significant challenges, which have lifted the veil of its unity, revealing its internal fragmentation.
 Sometimes, the Union seems to be criss-crossed with divisive lines running from West to East, from the centre to the periphery, and from North to South, making it seem like a variable-geometry Union.
 However, despite the reality of sometimes diverging interests which arise from different historical, demographic, geopolitical and economic backgrounds, interdependence remains a key underpinning element of the EU’s daily reality.
 The key principle of managing our mutual dependence has been, or should be, solidarity, as proven from the outset of the integration process.
 In the light of shared and recently unprecedented challenges, European leaders have reconfirmed the need for unity between Member States; however, the approaches to finding solutions appear to differ.
 The EU panel will seek to discover what unites us, how we are bridging the existing gaps and divisions within the EU, and how we will ensure that we maintain our unity.“

 Levels of trust in institutions vary across time and cultures.
 The 2018 Edelman TRUST BAROMETER, which measures trust across a number of institutions, sectors and geographies, reveals a world of seemingly stagnant distrust in business, government, NGOs and the media.
 However, trust in institutions is one of the most critical elements of healthy societies, as it matters for their legitimacy, well-being and, ultimately, stability.
 This is particularly relevant in periods of economic, political and social instability, when credible institutions are mandated to absorb shock waves.
-This participatory panel will seek to discuss the root causes of people’s declining trust in well-established and alternative institutions and share experiences of how this challenge is addressed in various regions and at different levels.
-It will also explore alternative ways of regaining trust and enhancing public engagement with institutions to bridge the gap between people and institutions.
+Therefore, the participatory panel seeked to discuss the root causes of people’s declining trust in well-established and alternative institutions and shared experiences of how this challenge is addressed in various regions and at different levels.
+It also explored alternative ways of regaining trust and enhancing public engagement with institutions to bridge the gap between people and institutions.

-Mome Saleem held a session on: Climate Change and Security Dynamics
+Mome Saleem held a session on: Climate Change and Security Dynamics, 11 September 2018

 Ms. Nguyen has been recognised for her contributions to improving the lives of women and girls throughout Canada by the Governor General (2004) and the YWCA (1999).
 These efforts included running a national Young Women Vote campaign, the creation of the McGill Women in House program and co-authoring the “Little Black Book for Girls”.